The Story Of Shane Warne’s ‘Ball Of The Century’

 After being dismissed for just 289 despite Mark Taylor’s century, England was going strong at 80/1 when Captain Allan Border turned to Warne.

-A young Warne was about to bowl his first delivery of his first test series on English soil to Mike Gatting, who was considered by many as one of the best players of spin in International Cricket.
+A young Warne was about to bowl his first delivery of his first test series on English soil to Mike Gatting, who was considered one of the best players of spin in International Cricket.

 The Delivery

-Magnus effect is a scientific phenomena where spinning objects drag air faster around one side, creating a difference in pressure that moves it in the direction of the lower-pressure side.
+Magnus effect is a scientific phenomena where spinning objects drag air faster around one side, creating a pressure difference that moves it towards the lower-pressure side.
 You can experience the Magnus effect in this video

-Gatting did nothing wrong to play this delivery trying that the ball hits the pad or the bat.
+Gatting did nothing wrong to play this delivery, trying that the ball hit the pad or the bat.

-This was a standard defence tactic against leg spinner for deliveries pitching outside leg as the batsman cannot be given out LBW, and if the ball spins a bit more, it would hit the bat and land safely.
+This was a standard defence tactic against leg spinners for deliveries pitching outside leg, as the batsman cannot be given out LBW.
+The ball would hit and land on the bat safely if it spun more.

 Gatting stared at the pitch for several seconds in disbelief before walking towards the pavilion.
 Nobody had witnessed the cricket ball turning so much ever before.